Harmonic oscillator: Damped harmonic oscillator

 Video clip demonstrating a damped harmonic oscillator consisting of a dynamics cart between two springs.
 An accelerometer on top of the cart shows the magnitude and direction of the acceleration.

 In real oscillators, friction, or damping, slows the motion of the system.
-Due to frictional force, the velocity decreases in proportion to the acting frictional force.
+The velocity decreases in proportion to the acting frictional force.
 While in a simple undriven harmonic oscillator the only force acting on the mass is the restoring force, in a damped harmonic oscillator there is in addition a frictional force which is always in a direction to oppose the motion.
 In many vibrating systems the frictional force F_{f} can be modeled as being proportional to the velocity v of the object: F_{f} = −cv, where c is called the viscous damping coefficient.